deepakganesh78/valluvar_kotam_3d_model/README.md

 #### 2. Unreal Engine(for making the first person game with assets formed earlier in blender)

 ### Run
 To run the above game/app on your laptop/pc, no additional softwares or packages need to be installed.
-Just clone the repository to your device and just run "
+Just clone the repository to your device and just run "Valluvar Kottam.exe" and you're good to go!